trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/ADP.md

 ## Using the ADP integration

-You can set Custom Fields and Payroll Codes in bulk using a CSV upload in Expensify’s settings pages.
+You can set Custom Fields and Payroll Codes in bulk using a CSV upload in Ieatta’s settings pages.

-If you have additional requirements for your ADP upload, for example, additional headings or datasets, reach out to your Expensify Account Manager who will assist you in customizing your ADP export.
-Expensify Account Managers are trained to accommodate your data requests and help you retrieve them from the system.
+If you have additional requirements for your ADP upload, for example, additional headings or datasets, reach out to your Ieatta Account Manager who will assist you in customizing your ADP export.
+Ieatta Account Managers are trained to accommodate your data requests and help you retrieve them from the system.

 {% include faq-begin.md %}

-- Do I need to convert my employee list into new column headings so I can upload it to Expensify?
+- Do I need to convert my employee list into new column headings so I can upload it to Ieatta?

-Yes, you’ll need to convert your ADP employee data to the same headings as the spreadsheet that can be downloaded from the Members table in Expensify.
+Yes, you’ll need to convert your ADP employee data to the same headings as the spreadsheet that can be downloaded from the Members table in Ieatta.

 - Can I add special fields/items to my ADP Payroll Custom Export Format?

 Yes!
-You can ask your Expensify Account Manager to help you prepare your ADP Payroll export so that it meets your specific requirements.
-Just reach out to them via the Chat option in Expensify and they’ll help you get set up.
+You can ask your Ieatta Account Manager to help you prepare your ADP Payroll export so that it meets your specific requirements.
+Just reach out to them via the Chat option in Ieatta and they’ll help you get set up.

 {% include faq-end.md %}